xmtp/xmtp-dot-org/docs/developer-quickstart.md

 ### Listen to messages

-We are going to use the state to listen when XMTP is connected.
+We are going to use the `useEffect` hook to listen to new messages.

 ```tsx
 useEffect(() => {